|Main :: FISI Courses :: Lecturers|

 Kosar is an Associate of Harvard University’s Davis Center for Russian and Eurasian Studies.
 His scholarly specialization, based on research conducted in Russia and the United States, centers on the Russian Revolution of 1917-1918.
 He has written and edited portions of many history, political science, and social science textbooks and reference works.

-Mark Kramer is director of the Cold War Studies Program at Harvard University and a senior fellow at Harvard’s Davis Center for Russian and Eurasian Studies.
+Mark Kramer is director of Cold War Studies and a senior fellow at the Davis Center for Russian and Eurasian Studies, Harvard University.
 In addition to his posts at Harvard, he has taught as a visiting professor at Yale University, Brown University, and Aarhus University and was formerly an Academy Scholar in Harvard's Academy of International and Area Studies and a Rhodes Scholar at Oxford University.